poppy-project/poppy-docs/07-installation-for-advanced-users/01-installation-for-advanced-users.md

 # Installation for advanced users

-You may want to install Poppy softwares only if you are in one of these situation:
+You may want to install Poppy softwares only if you are in one of these situations:
 1. You want to control a simulated robot
-2. [special case for advanced users] You want to install yourself the operating system of your robot instead of using a [pre-made ISO image](../installing-images/README.md)
+2. [special case for advanced users] You want to install yourself the operating system of your robot instead of using a [pre-made ISO image](../installing-images/README.md).
 3. [special case for advanced users] You want to control a Poppy creature from your computer WITHOUT using the Raspberry Pi board.

 **Note: The first situation is a "normal case" but the second and third are special usages affordable only by advanced users who have a good comprehension of the global system.**